The Milgram Battery

-“How do you suggest I do that, Colonel?”
+Stalling for time, Morgan asked, “How do you suggest I do that, Colonel?”

 Morgan took a deep breath, and considered the stormtroopers' weapons.
 He did not put it past the AI running the simulation to cheat, and ensure his death should he resist.
 This is the test.
 Will I obey and live, or die rather than give the order to gas prisoners to death?
 “If you want to kill these prisoners, you will have to do so yourself.”

 “You are the commandant of this camp.
 The Fuhrer insists upon your obedience.”